FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Annual Run Rate = Current month revenue × 12

-Full guide: Run rate — the 60-second reality check
+Full guide: Run rate, the 60-second reality check

 Deferred Revenue

-Deferred revenue is cash you have collected but not yet earned — typically from annual or multi-month prepayments.
+Deferred revenue is cash you have collected but not yet earned, typically from annual or multi-month prepayments.

 If a customer pays €588 upfront for a yearly plan, you recognize €49/month as earned revenue.
 The remaining balance is deferred.
 This matters for accounting accuracy, tax timing, and understanding your real cash position versus your recognized revenue.
+Most SaaS metrics dashboards ignore deferred revenue; your accountant does not.

 Full guide: Deferred revenue in SaaS